Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grand Palace

-Grand Palace - Classical architectural masterpiece.
+Grand Palace - A masterpiece of classical architecture.
 (Photo: Collected)

 Located in the heart of Bangkok, the Grand Palace is considered the great pride of the Thai people.
-This is a magnificent architectural complex, covering an area of over 2km², including three main areas: the Royal Palace, the Royal Office and the temples built in 1772.
-The Grand Palace is still an attractive tourist destination in Bangkok, and is also the venue for important events, including the coronation of kings.
+This is a magnificent architectural complex, more than 2km² wide, including three main areas: the Royal Palace, the Royal Office and the temples built since 1772.
+The Grand Palace is still an attractive tourist destination in Bangkok, and is also the place to hold important events, including the coronation of kings.

 In particular, the largest stupa in the palace grounds, named Phra Sri Rattana, is covered with millions of thin gold leaves imported from Italy.
 This stupa is where the bodies of deceased kings are kept.
 Surrounding the stupa are majestic elephant statues, the symbol of Thailand.